Champagne Bonnaire - Cramant Vintage Grand Cru Blanc de Blancs 2013 Extra-Brut

 Gault & Millau

 “We love many vintages at Gault & Millau, and this 2013—classic, pure, and beautifully expressive—is one of them.
 The nose is lovely, blending notes of chalk and citrus.
-On the palate, the bubbles are subtle and the wine is racy, taut, and chalky, without ever veering into austerity.
+On the palate, the bubbles are subtle and the wine is refined, taut, and chalky, without ever veering into austerity.
 You can pair it with seafood, scallops, and fine fish.
 A truly beautiful Cramant.”(The Gault & Millau Wine Guide)

 Starting at €99 on your first order